 If a police officer or state trooper responds to the car accident, fully cooperate with him or her.
 Answer questions honestly and factually, but do not offer more than what you are asked.

 Do not offer opinions about how or why the accident happened.
 Do not cast or accept blame for the accident.
-Ask whether an accident report will be available and when and how to get a copy.
-Then get a copy of the accident report as soon as you can.

 Contact your insurance company#5